 - Transfer broad beans to a container and add white wine, set aside for 18 hours to 24 hours (avoid sunshine)until the broad bean becomes a little bit sticky.
 Sometimes this process may need two days according to the temperature.

 - Mix beans with salt and wheat flour evenly.

-- Cover the container with clean gauze and put the container under the sun shine and remember to turn it over once every 24 hours.
+- Cover the container with clean gauze and put the container under the sun shine and remember to turn it over every 24 hours.
 After two days, move the container to a shade place for another week.

 - Capped fresh pepper and dry the water on surface in the air.
 Chop it with machine or by hand.
 (Not too small, with the size around 3cms)

 - Add chopped garlic, fresh pepper, mixed herbs into the beans dried before.
 Cover with gauze again and dry under sun shine (usually need 3~5 days) until you can smell the flavor of garlic, pepper and herbs strongly.

 - Add rapeseed oil into the container and put aside until the color of oil becomes brightly red.
-If rapeseed oil is not available, please replay the oil with other vegetable seed oil.
+If rapeseed oil is not available, please replace the oil with other vegetable oil.